Posted on: March 20, 2025

 No matter which route you decide to take, you'll want to start by hiring a lawyer.
 They'll be able to advise you of your options and likelihood of success.
 They'll also improve your odds by facilitating the process.
 Your best chance of getting a liquor license with a felony or a misdemeanor is to have legal representation on your side.

-Protect Yourself with Online Alcohol Server Training
+Protect Yourself With Online Alcohol Server Training

 Liquor licenses are just one legal hurdle imposed on bar owners by state governments.
 Requirements for bar licenses and alcohol server training are another.
 Finally, even in states where training isn't explicitly required, bar owners (and bartenders) may be subject to civil and/or criminal liability if something goes wrong when they serve the wrong person.